Volley theory

 Volley theory states that groups of neurons of the auditory system respond to a sound by firing action potentials slightly out of phase with one another so that when combined, a greater frequency of sound can be encoded and sent to the brain to be analyzed.
 The theory was proposed by Ernest Wever and Charles Bray in 1930 as a supplement to the frequency theory of hearing.
-It was later discovered that this only occurs in response to sounds that are about 500 Hz to 5000 Hz.
+It was later discovered that this only occurs in response to sounds ranging from about 500 Hz to 5000 Hz.